 Stewartby Lake is located right next to Millbrook and Stewartby rail stations and about 5 miles south of Bedford.
 View Full Details>>

 |The Three Shires Way||37 miles (60 km)||The Three Shires Way is a long distance bridleway which runs between Tathall End in north-east Buckinghamshire and Grafham Water in Cambridgeshire.
-The route traces the outline of ancient trackways and passes through a beautiful rural landscape.
+The shared cycling and walking route traces the outline of ancient trackways and passes through a beautiful rural landscape.
 Along the way it skirts several small, historic villages, meanders through remnants of ancient woodland, and has many spectacular views.|

 The route is (sometimes) signposted with the Three Shires Way logo and officially runs for 37 miles, though it's nearer 39 miles long if starting/finishing at the Grafham Water Car Park.
 I'd recommend cycling north to south (unless faced by a strong south or south-west wind), hence : Start at Grafham Water Car Park, Cambs : TL166680 Finish at Tathall End, Milton Keynes : SP820468 A circular route around Grafham Water is also available, which extends the total distance to almost 47 miles.
 It passes through Easton, Spaldwick, Covington, Shelton, Yielden, Knotting, Lavendon and Emberton before arriving at Tathall End.
 It is generally a quiet rural route, much of it on clay and very muddy at certain times of the year.
 Some parts are classified as a 'Byway Open to All Traffic' or a 'Road Used as a Public Path' (generally open April to October), and are therefore legally accessible by motor vehicles.
 These tracks can be very rutted indeed; a notable example is Forty Foot Lane.
 Beware!

-Note : Mapped on the 1:25,000 series Mark Worthington November 2008 View Full Details>>
+Note : Mapped on the 1:25,000 series Submitted by:Mark Worthington November 2008 View Full Details>>

 |Two Ridges Link||8 miles (13 km)||This lovely, easy walk links The Ridgeway National Trail and the Greensand Ridge Walk.
 View Full Details>>|

 |Whipsnade Tree Cathedral||2 miles (4 km)||This extraordinary 10 acre park in Whipsnade is planted in the form of a cathedral, using grass avenues for the nave, chancel, transepts, chapels and cloisters and 'walls' with different species of trees.
 It is run by the National Trust and is perfect for a peaceful stroll in beautiful surroundings.|

-The route below makes use of the Icknield Way Path taking you around the tree cathedral and up to Dunstable Downs.
+The circular walk below makes use of the Icknield Way Path taking you around the tree cathedral and up to Dunstable Downs.
 The park is located near Dunstable, Luton and Hemel Hempstead.
 View Full Details>>

-|Woburn Park||6 miles (10 km)||This is a fabulous figure of eight walk through the beautiful Woburn Park in Befordshire.
-The walk takes you past tranquil ponds, pretty Orchards, the 3000 acre deer park and the magnificent Woburn Safari Park with its White Rhino, Elephants, Tigers and Black Bears.
-You'll also pass the splendid Woburn Abbey - a stunning country house which is the seat of the Duke of Bedford.
+|Woburn Park||5 miles (8.5 km)||This walk takes you through the beautiful Woburn Park in Befordshire.
+The park includes tranquil ponds, pretty Orchards, a 3000 acre deer park and the magnificent Woburn Safari Park with its White Rhino, Elephants, Tigers and Black Bears.
+There's also the splendid Woburn Abbey - a stunning country house which is the seat of the Duke of Bedford.
 View Full Details>>|

 |Wrest Park||2 miles (2.5 km)||Explore 92 acres of landscaped early eighteenth-century garden in this lovely walk in Silsoe.
 View Full Details>>|